 - 01/2022: Climate Delegated Act and Disclosure Delegated Act enter into force; Corporations are required to disclose Taxonomy-relevant activities.

-- 01/2022: Platform on Sustainable Finance publishes a critical analysis on the draft of a complementary delegated act submitted for consultation by the EU Commission that sets conditions for the classification of gas-fired and nuclear power generation as sustainable economic activities under the taxonomy.
-The Platform particularly criticizes that the draft departs from the hitherto established science-based approach and therefore threatens to undermine the taxonomy as a whole.
+- 01/2022: Platform on Sustainable Finance publishes a critical analysis on the draft of a complementary delegated act submitted for consultation by the EU Commission that sets conditions for the classification of gas-fired and nuclear power generation as sustainable economic activities under the Taxonomy.
+The Platform particularly criticizes that the draft departs from the hitherto established science-based approach and therefore threatens to undermine the Taxonomy as a whole.
 The Platform also recommends specific amendments.

 - 02/2022: The EU Commission presents its draft to the public, largely ignoring observations and recommendations given by the Platform on Sustainable Finance.
 Heated debates follow.

-- 09/2022:5 environmental and consumer protection organizations resign from the Platform on Sustainable Platform in protest.
+- 09/2022: 5 environmental and consumer protection organizations resign from the Platform on Sustainable Platform in protest.
 They argue that the decision to classify gas and nuclear power as sustainable investments disregards scientific facts in favor of sectoral interests and institutional greenwashing.

-- 09/2022: A group of NGOs from 7 EU member countries files a lawsuit at the European Court of Justice against the inclusion of biomass and forestry projects in the taxonomy.
+- 09/2022: A group of NGOs from 7 EU member countries files a lawsuit at the European Court of Justice against the inclusion of biomass and forestry projects in the Taxonomy.

 - 10/2022: Platform on Sustainable Finance publishes final report on minimum safeguards regarding human and labor rights and recommendations on data and usability.